 As you enter Talisker Conservation Park you will notice the giant native Grass Trees (Xanthorrhoea) lining the way (there are some on the property that are 1500 years old!).

-From waterfalls to wildflowers, Rarkang is home to some of Australia’s most iconic animals – the sea eagle, wedgetail eagles, kangaroos and echidnas.
+From waterfalls to wildflowers, Rarkang is home to some of Australia’s most iconic animals – kangaroos, echidnas and a variety of bird life

 Rest easy knowing that conservation is always front of mind.